 This means if your hotel folio is equivalent to US$100 or less, you'll earn that 1,000-point minimum.
 If your bill is US$101 or more, you'll instead earn 10 points per US$1, giving you in excess of 1,000 points.

-Alternatively, you can opt to earn points or miles directly into your frequent flyer account in lieu of Wyndham Rewards points.
+Taking a flight soon?
+You can opt to earn points or miles directly into your frequent flyer account in lieu of Wyndham Rewards points.

 Wyndham Rewards Blue and Gold members get one mile per US$1 spent on eligible stays with most airline partners, while Platinum and Diamond members get 2 miles per US$1 on the same.